Copperplate Gothic: In popular culture

-The typeface was used in the logo of the game show Who Wants to Be a Millionaire? and the Universal Pictures logo from 1990 and 1997 until 2012.
+The typeface was used in the logo of the game show Who Wants to Be a Millionaire? and the Universal Pictures logo from 1990 and 1997 until 2012, as well as the Knowledge Adventure logo from 1993 to 1998.
 It was also used in the opening title sequence, end credits and on Paul Allen's business card in the 2000 film American Psycho.
-The typeface was also used in the 1990s for Sega's second logo for the Sega Genesis and Sega CD, as well as the logos for the Sega 32X, Sega CDX, and Sega Game Gear, as well as their slogan at the time, "Welcome to the Next Level."
+The typeface was also used in the 1990s for Sega's second logo for the Sega Genesis and Sega CD, as well as the logos for the 32X, Game Gear, as well as their slogan at the time, "Welcome to the Next Level."
+It has also been used in the logo for the drum manufacturer Craviotto Drum Company since 2004.

 It has been used for the Feature Program logo on Winnie the Pooh videos distributed by Walt Disney Home Video.

 Between 2010 and 2019, the typeface was featured in the uniforms and branding of the Golden State Warriors, a basketball team in San Francisco.
 It is also used for the logo of the California-based rock band Cake.

-In the TV series Future Man, the time traveling character Wolf references Copperplate Gothic by name.
+In the TV series Future Man, the time-traveling character Wolf references Copperplate Gothic by name.
 In the year 1625 he wanted to use the typeface for a pamphlet, and described it as "classic, timeless".

 In "Super Sunday", season 2 episode 13 of the TV series The Middle, Brick Heck pines over the typeface used in a news article about the Super Bowl.
 He tells his father Mike that the font used is Copperplate Gothic, stating that it is part of the sans serif typeface family, after which he did his signature whisper to himself "sans serif".